 1990 - 2011 Lectured and appeared at various Australian and International secondary and tertiary institutions

 as well as giving artist talks in Australian Regional Galleries

 During John's keynote speeches he often shows a selection of DVD's

-One is an interview and survey of his work tracing the past 15 years or so, and runs for approximately 10 minutes.
+One is a recent interview and survey of his work, tracing the past 10 years or so and runs for approximately 10 minutes.
 See here.

 Another, which documents the production of his well known Absolut commission.
 This DVD runs for 30 minutes and is sometimes shown in segments.